microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 Instead of accessing the frontend through an IP address, expose the app using a DNS hostname.
 When we first created the AKS cluster we enabled the [HTTP Application Routing addon](https://docs.microsoft.com/en-us/azure/aks/http-application-routing).

-The application routing addon deploys two components to your cluster a [Kubernetes Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) and an [External-DNS](https://github.com/kubernetes-incubator/external-dns) controller.
+The application routing addon deploys two components to your cluster: a [Kubernetes Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) and an [External-DNS](https://github.com/kubernetes-incubator/external-dns) controller.

 * **Ingress controller**: The Ingress controller is exposed to the internet by using a Kubernetes service of type LoadBalancer.
 The Ingress controller watches for Ingress resources, which map external hostnames to internal application endpoints.
 * **External-DNS controller**: Watches for Ingress resources and creates DNS records using Azure DNS.